 - Charcoal filters

-No doubt the traditional methods are cost-effective means of purifying water, these methods don’t deliver 100% pure and potable drinking water.
+No doubt the traditional methods are cost-effective means of purifying water, but these methods don’t deliver completely pure and potable drinking water.

 Reverse Osmosis Purification